egberts/egberts.github.io-src/content/articles/dns-server-checklist.md

 So your DNS server is up and running.
 What to do next?

-There is always online test tools to ensure that the DNS server is properly confgured, at least from the network level.
+There is always online test tools to ensure that the DNS server is properly configured, at least from the network level.

 This article only covers the network part of DNS and its interaction from the Internet (or real world).
-It does not details aspects on hardening or strengthening of your DNS server
+It does not detail aspects on hardening or strengthening of your DNS server

 # First Thing First